oscarolsson94/grupp8-travel-app/README.md

 - Uses the **jsonwebtoken** package.
 - The salt used in account creation and authentication is specified in our **.env** file under `SECRET_KEY`.

+### Get started and run the app locally
+1. Install **Node.js**, we recommend using the LTS (Long Term Support) branch, e.g. version 16.* (https://nodejs.org/en/).
+1. Once **Node.js** has been installed, start/restart your Terminal and navigate to the `/api/` dir in the project.
+1. Run `npm install` to install all dependencies.
+1. Run `npm run devstart`.
+1. The backend server is now running @ http://localhost:3001/

 ---

 ## Database
 - MongoDB (See above on notes on how to connect to the database).